I am fully committed to every couple I see, working hard between sessions to bring the most possible help that is needed.

-Couples may row constantly without really knowing why the arguments escalate every time, and my role is to enable them to understand why this is happening and where the dynamic may originate from in their childhood.
+Couples can be in conflict constantly without really knowing why the arguments escalate every time.
+My role is to enable them to understand why this is happening and where the dynamic may originate from in their childhood.
 I also look into the different ways people show love, and how important it is to have space from each other in a relationship.

 Couples with children can experience problems when they have opposing views on child-rearing and parenting can trigger significant anger and frustration towards each other.